rb3267/Personal-Projects-RB/README.md

 # Personal-Projects-RB
-This repository contains a collection of personal projects that demonstrate my skills in Python!
+This repository contains a collection of personal projects that demonstrate my programming skills!